jiayi42/minimal/index.md

 #### Deep Learning Model

-We also adopt a long short time memory, an artificial recurrent neural network (RNN) architecture, and a one-dimension convulution nerual network (CNN) as our deep learning models, which are based on general decision boundaries.
+We also adopt a long short time memory, an artificial recurrent neural network (RNN) architecture, and a one-dimension convulution nerual network (CNN) as our deep learning models, which are common natural language procession models for fake news detection.

 **Here are deep learning model architectures and their corresponding number of parameters**